Demographic dividend

 No easy task

 As promising as it sounds, a demographic dividend is by no means guaranteed.
-To achieve a demographic dividend, countries must create the right conditions.
+To achieve a demographic dividend, governments must create the right conditions.
 For fertility rates to decline and the age structure to change, people's living conditions must improve in numerous ways.
 To turn a demographic bonus into a dividend, working-age individuals need high quality education and, above all, jobs.
-Without opportunities for a better life, a high proportion of young people of working age in the population can lead to social tensions and conflicts.
-Instead of a dividend, the result could be a demographic disaster.

 Contacts